-If you’re looking for the best Sony E-mount lenses, Joshua Waller is here to guide you with great Sony lens options for all budgets and subject genres.
+If you’re looking for the best Sony lenses, Joshua Waller is here to guide you with great Sony lens options for all budgets and subject genres.

 It might be that you’re using one of Sony’s ultra-high resolution cameras like the Sony A7R V, and need a lens that will be able to resolve all that detail.
 Or, users of an APS-C model such as the new Sony A6700 may still want something sharp, but also want it lightweight and agile.
-For those not interested in stills at all – using one of Sony’s vlogging cameras like the Sony ZV-E1, – will have a whole different set of priorities, such as silent focusing and minimal focus breathing.
+For those not interested in stills at all – using one of Sony’s vlogging cameras like the Sony ZV-E1, – there will be a whole different set of priorities, such as silent focusing and minimal focus breathing.

 We’ve picked out lenses for all these situations and more.
 If this is all new to you, scroll to the bottom where we’ve put together some comprehensive buying advice to help you make sense of it all.
 We’ve divided our guide up into sections, first dealing with full-frame lenses, then picking our favourite APS-C lenses, and have included options for a range of budgets.
 And if you’re looking for a camera as well as a lens, or feel it’s time for an upgrade, check out our guide to the best Sony cameras.